Skip to main content

 That rulemaking is now in its final phase.
 Understanding where it stands and what it means for California employers is critical for organizations planning their compliance programs.

-Where the Rulemaking Stands
+Where Does the Rulemaking Stand?

 Cal/OSHA has been working on the permanent standard since SB-553 was signed into law in September 2023.
 The rulemaking has moved through several phases: